Jack-0/py-strava-hr/readme.md

 # Strava Max HR

-A really simple python app to get you max HR from last 100 activities
+A really simple python app to get you max HR from all activities (lists the top 5).

 ## Setup and running